-- Providing the installation structure.
+- 1 Providing the installation structure.

-- Installing the outdoor unit.
+- 2 Installing the outdoor unit.

 - 3 Providing drainage.

+- 4 Preventing the unit from falling over.

-- 4 Protecting the unit against snow and wind by installing a snow cover and baffle plates.
-See "5.1 Preparing the installation site" [> 23].
+- 5 Protecting the unit against snow and wind by installing a snow cover and baffle plates.
+See "Preparing installation site" in "5 Preparation" on page 9.